vera-univie/EPICS-EtherCAT/README.md

 ## Configuration
 ### Example
-To be safe, go into the Application folder of your IOC and make.
+To be safe, go into the Application folder of your IOC and > make.

+Then execute following commands:

 > cd ~/EPICS/ethercat/iocs/scanTest/etc
 >